 Nobody can tell when exactly people started using amber in the manufacture of adornments and amulets and started conferring magic powers.
-It is known that it was processed using flint knifes, cutters, scraping tools, whetstones and sand.
+It is known that it was processed using flint knives, cutters, scraping tools, whetstones, and sand.
 The oldest known amber article dates back to the end of the Stone Age.
 It is an amber plate found in a reindeer hunters' camp near Hamburg.
 European museums have many works of art made of amber.

-In the Baltic lands in the New Stone Age and in the old Bronze Age raw amber was processed in three major centers - in Sambia Peninsula, Prussia; in the village of Šventoji, Lithuania; and in the villages around the Luban lake, Latvia.
+In the Baltic lands in the New Stone Age and the old Bronze Age raw amber was processed in three major centers - in Sambia Peninsula, Prussia; in the village of Šventoji, Lithuania; and in the villages around the Luban lake, Latvia.

-In the 9th-13th centuries, with the spread of handicrafts in Lithuania, artisans specialising in the processing of amber appeared.
+In the 9th-13th centuries, with the spread of handicrafts in Lithuania, artisans specializing in the processing of amber appeared.
 Palanga was one of the most important ancient amber-processing centers.
-Before World War I in Palanga normally 20,000 kg of raw amber were processed per year and 300-500 workers were employed in this industry.
+Before World War I in Palanga usually 20,000 kg of raw amber were processed per year, and 300-500 workers were employed in this industry.
 There were also many individual artisans and an amber factory in which about 80 workers manually made different adornments, cigarette holders, crosses, rosaries.
-Amber beads were exported to African and Asian countries and brooches and cuff links and other articles were exported to Scandinavia, Holland and France.
+Amber beads were exported to African and Asian countries, and brooches and cuff links and other articles were exported to Scandinavia, Holland, and France.

-Copal is sold as Baltic amber, but in fact this is very young tree resins( 1000- 1million years old).
-Natural inclusions are possible in Copal, but usually they are falsified.
+Copal is sold as Baltic amber, but in fact, this is a very young tree resin ( 1000- 1million years old).
+Natural inclusions are possible in Copal, but usually, they are falsified.
 Insects are inserted in them that are too big and too good-looking.
-Copal melts at rather a low temperature (lower than 150 C ), and tends to melts rather than burn.
-After heating it diffuses the "sweet" smell of burning resins.
+Copal melts at slightly a low temperature (lower than 150 C ), and tends to melts rather than burn.
+After heating, it diffuses the "sweet" smell of burning resins.

 Frequently, this material is found in artificial amber beads.
-These amber beads have especially exact shape (oval, faceted), the color is very similar to real amber (dark red, cloudy yellow, limpid).
-After heating it does not diffuse the smell of pine-tree resins, which is characteristic for Baltic amber.
+These amber beads have especially exact shape (oval, faceted); the color is very similar to real amber (dark red, cloudy yellow, limpid).
+After heating, it does not diffuse the smell of pine-tree resins, which is characteristic for Baltic amber.

 Smell tests are the most effective because natural amber has a specific smell, which is difficult to obtain when producing falsifications.
 After heating real Baltic amber diffuses the specific delicate fragrance of pine-tree resins.
 Falsifications using Copal diffuse the smell of "sweet" resins when heated and those using other materials diffuse the smell of burnt plastic.